Importing precious metals, coins, jewellery and currency

 The Australian Transaction Reports and Analysis Centre (AUSTRAC) oversees the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act).

 Importers and exporters can send large amounts of money to and from Australia.
-Under the AML/CTF Act, you must report all movements of physical currency valued at AUD10,000 or more.
-Reporting the movement of currency valued at AUD10,000 or more via mail or cargo is to occur prior to shipment.
+Under the AML/CTF Act, you must report all movements of monetary instruments in Australian and foreign currency with a combined value of AUD10,000 or more.

-The Australian Border Force may direct an importer to complete the AUSTRAC Physical Currency Form if:
+The Australian Border Force may direct an importer or exporter to complete the AUSTRAC Cross-Border Movement of Monetary Instruments (Sending/Received $10,000 or more) if:

 - the consignment consists of precious metal coins classified as legal tender, and

-- the value of the consignment exceeds AUD10,000
+- the combined value of the consignment (including all physical currencies and BNIs) exceeds AUD10,000.

 Goods valued at more than AUD1000 require an import declaration.
 Goods valued at, or below, AUD1000 require a self-assessed clearance (SAC) declaration.